Abboth/contacts_book/README.md

-Contact Book API
-A simple contact management system built with FastAPI.

-Features
+JWT-based user authentication and registration

+Role-based access control (admin, moderator, user)

 CRUD operations for contacts (only for authenticated users)

-Contact search by name, or id
+Search contacts by name or ID

-Get contacts with upcoming birthdays (within 7 days)
+Retrieve contacts with upcoming birthdays (within 7 days)

-Setup

-poetry install
-alembic upgrade head
-uvicorn uvicorn contacts_book.app:app --reload
+Asynchronous architecture with FastAPI

+Alembic database migrations

+Dependency management with Poetry